 MY BREEDING PHILOSOPHY: Breeding a quality, carefully planned family of dogs is no easy feat and it’s no accident.
 It's a delicate balancing act that can be fraught with pitfalls every which way you turn.
 Sometimes a breeder can take two steps forward and then two steps backwards.
 The idea is to breed beautiful representatives of the breed that fit the Collie Standard of perfection.
 At the same time, I want the best in temperament and intelligence.
 I also want healthy dogs and will not tolerate an unhealthy dog in my breeding program.
 I like having healthy and long lived dogs!
 I routinely do most of the health checks and DNA tests (and then some), that are available for the Collie breed.
 I started checking Collie hips in 1986 but didn't start putting the results on OFA until 1997.
 Recently I decided to add elbows.
 I want easy keepers.
 I do not want dogs that have to be coddled and kept like hot-house plants.
 I want dogs that can handle being vaccinated and dogs that can eat regular dog food without stomach upsets or having to be coddled with special homemade diets.
 I want dogs that can handle the stress of going to dog shows and not come home sick.
-In a nutshell, my goal is to produce Collies that are beautiful, healthy and smart!
+In a nutshell, my goal is to produce Collies that are beautiful, healthy, hardy and smart!